FarhanKamrul/casus-foederis-pipeline/decision log.md

 #### Issues that arose:

 1. ICB2: Serbia and Yugoslavia have the same `cracid`.
+Documented in the ICB2 codebook.
 2. ICB2: Iran's `actloc` (actor location) is mapped to Middle East (13) about 15 times, but in 5 cases, `actloc` is marked as South Asia (15).
 The geographic location of the actor needs to be consistent; the `geog` variable already acts as the indicator for crisis location.
 3. Each actor has different crisis enter dates and exit dates, so the `Crisis_Start` and `Crisis_End` dates are codified using the system-level ICB1 dataset.
 4. Found 9 crises with multiple geog values: